Mario Kart World Review

 Grand Prix:

-The Grand Prix mode is the classic Mario Kart experience.
-Pick a cup, race through four stages, and earn points based on what you placed.
-Ideally you want to get first in all of them, but with how hectic races can become, that isn't always going to happen.
-Due to the point system however, winning them all isn't needed to get first, as it all comes down to who placed what, and when.
-The player in 1st in the first race could easily place last in the next, and those points will not matter.
+The Grand Prix mode remains the classic Mario Kart experience.
+You pick a cup, race through four stages, and earn points based on your placement.
+Ideally, you want to finish first in all of them, but with how hectic races can become, that isn't always going to happen.
+Due to the point system, however, winning every race isn't necessary to claim overall first place, as it all comes down to accumulated points from who placed what, and when.
+The player in 1st in the first race could easily place last in the next, making those initial points less impactful.
 This means everyone always has to try their best no matter what, and letting your guard down in any race can spell the end of it all.

 When picking a cup for Grand Prix, players will notice that the tracks within it are located close together on the world map.
-This is because while the very first race of a cup is your standard circuit race (multiple laps around the same track), moving past that it is very different.
-The second race begins with the racers in motion, and the first "laps" are actually a sprint race to the next location.
-Once there you get to do laps around the next track, but it isn't a full circuit race around them.
-This is how the rest of each cup actually plays out, with the next race technically being multiple tracks and paths, only to then end after doing a lap around your destination.
-It keeps things from getting repetitive, sure, but at the same time it takes away from what classic a Mario Kart Grand Prix has always been, and not everyone may like this change.
+This is because while the very first race of a cup is your standard circuit race (multiple laps around the same track), the subsequent races are very different.
+The second race begins with the racers already in motion, and the initial "laps" are actually a sprint race to the next location.
+Once there, you get to do laps around that next track, but it isn't a full circuit race.
+This is how the rest of each cup plays out, with each subsequent race technically featuring multiple tracks and paths, only to then end after doing a lap around your destination.
+It certainly keeps things from getting repetitive, but at the same time, it deviates from what a classic Mario Kart Grand Prix has always been, and not everyone may like this change.

-Once you finish all four races you are given a trophy based on how you placed, and star ratings based on how much you actually destroyed the competition.
-There are three difficulty modes to race in within each cup, with the ultimate goal of earning gold trophies and three stars across all cups in all modes.
+Once you finish all four races, you are given a trophy based on your overall placement and star ratings based on how much you dominated the competition.
+There are three difficulty modes within each cup, with the ultimate goal of earning gold trophies and three stars across all cups in all modes.
 With a little over 30 "standard tracks" to play on, this will take quite some time to complete, offering plenty of replay value within just the Grand Prix mode alone.

 But this is only a fraction of what makes Mario Kart World, Mario Kart World.